Harshal2703/Airline-Booking-Java-Project/README.md

-# Airline-Booking-Java-Project
+# Flight-Booking-Java-Project

-This project is built using javaFX for database mySQL is used this project is to demonstrate the working of airline booking systems , transactions, etc.
+This project is built using javaFX for database mySQL is used this project is to demonstrate the working of flight booking systems , transactions, etc.